mdn/content/files/en-us/mdn/writing_guidelines/writing_style_guide/index.md

 #### Order of links

-- For cross-referencing within MDN, list the links to reference pages first and then the links to the related conceptual (guide, tutorial) pages.
+- For cross-referencing within MDN, list the links to reference pages first and then the links to the related guide, and tutorial pages.
 - If the list is a mix of internal and external links, list the internal links first and then the external ones.
 - Within each group of internal and external links, follow alphabetical or simple-to-advanced order, whatever makes more sense for the context.